cat health

 If Your Cat Sleeps More Than Leaps, Here are Easy Tips to Get Your Lazy Cat in Shape

-Why is my cat lazy?
+Why is my cat so lazy?

 Your cat could also be lazier than normal because they are depressed or upset.
 Cats are very emotionally attentive creatures and change can be a big deal for them.
 Sometimes, cats will stop being playful and conserve their energy for dealing with stress or anxiety.
-There are many different things that can lead to having a depressed cat.
-But there are other possible reasons too like:

 • New pet